linmeishang/docker-mindstep/README.md

 Step 5 - Step 7 help you to navigate into the container to check if everything works as expected.
 You can also skip them and directly jump to Step 8.

 ## Step 5:  Go inside of the container, where model and data are saved.

-Replace <container-id> with yours.
+Replace < container-id > with yours container-id.

 ```
 docker commit <container-id> mysnapshot